 \section{Introduction}

 A common approach to understanding the structure of a dynamical system involves analyzing its invariant sets and connections among them, as these sets constitute the long-term behavior of the system.
 An invariant set is called \emph{isolated} if there exists a neighborhood---known as an isolating block---that separates it from other invariant sets.
-Charles Conley~\cite{Conley1978} introduced Morse decomposition as a means of organizing isolated invariant sets into a unified structure.
-It is defined as a collection of isolated invariant sets, known as \emph{Morse sets}, where the network of connections among them forms a partial order, thereby reflecting the system's global gradient structure.
-Notably, all recurrent behavior is encapsulated within those Morse sets.
-Furthermore, each isolated invariant set can also be characterized with a homological signature, called the \emph{Conley index}.
+Charles Conley~\cite{Conley1978} introduced a Morse decomposition as a means of organizing isolated invariant sets into a unified structure.
+It is defined as a collection of isolated invariant sets, known as \emph{Morse sets}, such that the network of connections among them forms a partial order, thereby reflecting the system's global gradient structure.
+Notably, all recurrent behavior is encapsulated within these Morse sets.
+Furthermore, each isolated invariant set can also be characterized by a homological signature, called the \emph{Conley index}.

 An important property of isolated invariant sets and the Conley index is their robustness with respect to sufficiently small perturbations.
 This means that for every isolated invariant set $S$, we can find a corresponding $S'$ in the perturbed system with an isomorphic Conley index and similar dynamical behavior.
 The stability extends further to the notion of \emph{continuation}, which allows for the identification of isolated invariant sets across parameter spaces.
 Franzosa further generalized this idea by introducing the continuation of the Morse decompositions~\cite{Franzosa1988}.
 In this paper, we build upon these concepts to study the continuation of Morse sets in a combinatorial dynamical system.